CS230 • Adversarial Attacks and Defenses

 Universal adversarial perturbations

-- Moosavi-Dezfooli et al., 2017 demonstrated that a single perturbation vector can fool a model across many inputs, highlighting the global fragility of neural networks.
+- Moosavi-Dezfooli et al., 2017 demonstrated that a single carefully designed perturbation vector can fool a model across many different inputs.
+This global fragility underscores how shallow margins pervade across classes.

 -